MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-doc-requirements.md

 #### Parameters

-1. The parameter `help`, usually located in `_params.py`, is an excellent opportunity to help customers avoid formatting errors!
-Think of the parameter `help` value as a blank canvas and throw on it all the clarity paint you can.
+1. The parameter `help`, usually located in `_params.py`, is an excellent opportunity to provide additional information to customers and avoid formatting errors!
+Think of the parameter `help` as a blank canvas and throw on it all the clarity paint you can.
-1. Remember to keep parameter `help` information _about_ the parameter, not a Quickstart on how to use it.
+1. Remember to keep parameter `help` information _about_ the parameter, not a Quickstart on how to use the parameter.
 1. Include the following information in the `help` property:
    - A full sentence description containing a noun, a verb and a direct object.
 Here is an example for `--enrollment-account-name`:
      - **Poor:** Enrollment account name